 Oven-roasted Sweet Potatoes

-Not only is this dish gorgeous, it is delicious!
+Not only is this dish gorgeous, but it is also delicious!

 Instead of getting your stuffing from a box, make your own at home and add some extra veggies to it!
 All you need is day old bread – go even healthier by using a whole wheat, cornbread, or gluten-free bread of your choice.

-If you want to limit or avoid the bread, why not try substituting half of the bread with a squash (like butternut), using a brown or wild rice or even quinoa?
+If you want to limit or avoid the bread, why not try substituting half of the bread with a squash (like butternut), brown or wild rice, or even quinoa?

-Saute the veggies of your choice in a little bit of olive oil.
-I really like onion, celery, and carrots but I have seen people add water chestnuts, brussel sprouts, other veggies, cranberries and even apples!
-Mix the veggies with your bread or bread substitute, add vegetable broth and traditional stuffing spices (salt, sage, thyme, pepper, etc.), and mix well.
+Saute the veggies of your choice in a little bit of olive or coconut oil.
+Our family recipe uses onion and celery, and I started adding finely diced carrots.
+Some recipes add water chestnuts, Brussel sprouts, other veggies, cranberries, nuts, and even green apples!
+Mix your choice of veggies/nuts with your bread or bread substitute, add vegetable broth to moisten but not so much that the bread gets soggy, add traditional stuffing spices (salt, sage, thyme, pepper, etc.), and mix well.

 Pop it in the oven to bake!